 - A Rough Opening installation is where the entire window, main frame and sashes are removed back to the original wall studs.
 No trace of the original window will remain.
 The opening is then reconstructed with the new window installed, and includes a new wood extension jamb, new interior perimeter stops, new interior ranch or colonial style wood trim, a new interior sill or stool if required, new exterior stops and exterior wood casing with a sill, and the complete new wood exterior is then wrapped with new formed aluminum trim, caulked and sealed, maintenance free!

 - A Retrofit installation is the industry standard and is typically where the operating sash vents of an existing window are removed, but the existing window main frame remains intact.
 The new custom sized window, along with its new main frame and sashes, is then installed into the existing main frame.
 There is virtually no disturbance to any existing trim or wall area.
-Most of the time, a wood stop will be applied on the interior perimeter of the new window and the existing exterior trim is wrapped with formed aluminum trim, caulked and sealed, maintenance free!
+Most of the time, a wood stop will be applied to the interior perimeter of the new window and the existing exterior trim is wrapped with formed aluminum trim, caulked and sealed, maintenance free!
 Note: Glass sizes of the new window will be slightly smaller than the original window.

 Temporary condensation is a normal function with "Super Glass" windows.
 When the exterior temperature drops late at night or in the early morning during the humid summer months, dew will form on the exterior of the insulated glass unit just like dew forms on grass, siding or the hoods of cars.
 Because the exterior pane is so separated from the interior pane of the warm edge glass spacer, its reaction will be the same.
 The moisture can be even worse if there are plants or shrubs in front of the window, since they give off lots of moisture to add to it all.
 What’s frustrating is that it may only happen on certain windows.
 The direction it faces, the elevation of the window and whether or not they are shaded are all factors that can individually affect window condensation.
 Moisture goes away quickly as the morning sun makes things warmer.
 Exterior moisture rarely forms in the colder, less humid winter months.